-The Board conducts regular scheduled meetings on a quarterly basis and ad-hoc meetings are convened, if requested by the Board or if warranted by circumstances deemed appropriate by the Board.
-All Board and Board committee meetings are planned and scheduled well in advance, in consultation with the Directors.
-In between scheduled meetings, matters that require the Board's approval are circulated to all Directors for their consideration and decision.
-As provided in the Company's Constitution, Directors may also participate in Board meetings by tele-conferencing and video-conferencing.
+The Board conducts regular scheduled meetings on a quarterly basis.
+Ad-hoc meetings are convened, if requested by the Board or if warranted by circumstances deemed appropriate by the Board.
+All Board and Board Committee meetings are planned and scheduled well in advance, in consultation with the Directors.
+In between scheduled meetings, matters that require the Board's approval, are circulated to all Directors for their consideration and decision.
+As provided in the Company's Constitution, Directors may also participate in Board meetings by tele-conferencing and/or video-conferencing.

-As part of the Company's corporate governance practice, all Directors are invited to attend meetings held by the Audit Committee and the Risk Management Committee.
-All written resolutions passed and minutes of meetings held by the various Board Committees are circulated to the Board for information and review, with such recommendations as the respective Board Committees consider appropriate, for approval by the Board.
+As part of good corporate governance, all Directors are invited to attend meetings held by the AC and the RMC.
+For the RC and NC meetings, these are attended only by Independent Directors but with the Board Chairman/CEO participating by invitation for the RC and as a member of the NC.
+All written resolutions passed and minutes of meetings held by these various Board Committees are circulated to the Board for information and review, including all appropriate recommendations for approval by the Board.
 While the Board Committees have the delegated power to make decisions within the authority delegated to the respective committees, the ultimate responsibility for the decisions and actions rests with the Board as a whole.

-Attendance at Board and Board Committee Meetings
+Attendance at Board and Board Committee Meetings for financial year ended 31 December 2018 ("FY2018")

-The attendance of Directors at the Board and Board Committee meetings held during the financial year ended 31 December 2017 ("FY2017") is as follows:
+The attendance of Directors at the Board and Board Committee meetings held in FY2018 is as follows:

-Board of Risk Management Remuneration Nominating
+Board of Audit Risk Management Remuneration Nominating

-No. of mostings hold Directors 4 Audit Committee Committee 4 Committee 1 Committee 1
+Directors Committee Committee Committee Committee

-No. of meetings held 4 4 4 I
+No. of meetings held 4 4 4 1 1

 Name of Director Member Attendance Member Attendance Member Attendance Member Attendance Member Attendance

 Executive Directors

-Kuok Khoon Hong 4/4 - 4/4 - 1/1
+Kuok Khoon Hong 4/4 - 4/4 1/1

 Pua Seck Guan 4/4 - - - -

 Non-Executive Directors

-Martua Sitorus 4/4 - - - -
+Martua Sitorus (Note 1) 2/4 - -

-Kuok Khoon Ean 4/4 - - - -
+Kuok Khoon Ean (Note 2) 2/4 - - - -

-Kuok Khoon Hua 4/4 - - - -
+Kuok Khoon Hua (Note 2) 2/4 - -

-Juan Ricardo Luciano 4/4 - - - -
+Juan Ricardo Luciano (or in his absence, Raymond Guy Young) ^(Note 3) 4/4 - - - -

-George Yong-Boon Yeo (Note 1) 4/4 - - - -

-Independent Non-Executive Dir rectors
+Independent Non-Executive Directors ;

 Yeo Teng Yang 4/4 4/4 4/4 1/1 1/1

 Tay Kah Chye 4/4 4/4 4/4 1/1 1/1

 Kwah Thiam Hock 4/4 4/4 - 1/1 1/1

+Kishore Mahbubani 4/4 - - - -

+Lim Siong Guan 4/4

-Kishore Mahbubani (Note 2) 3/4 - - - -
+Weijian Shan (Note 2) 3/4 - - - -